bioimagesuiteweb/bisweb/doc/AspectsOfJS.md

 ## Native vs JQuery

 In the old days of web browsers, the interface to the DOM was very "variable" among browsers.
 JQuery was created to (in part) solve this problem and provide a uniform interface to the DOM regardless of the browser one was using.
-While this situation has significantly improved, we now have two "ways" of manipulating the DOM.
-One is the native way using methods of the JavaScript _document_ object and the other is via JQuery.
+While this situation has significantly improved, there are two common ways to manipulate the DOM.
+One is the native way using methods of the JavaScript `document` object and the other is via JQuery.
 A good set of examples can be found at the [you might not need jquery webpage](http://youmightnotneedjquery.com/).

 Either is fine and you will see examples of both in our code.
 A point of confusion comes in converting between the two: